taw10/crystfel/doc/articles/tutorial.rst

 Even if the geometry file is supposedly correct for the experiment, it's best to check that, for example, the beam position hasn't drifted.
-CrystFEL includes a tool for refining the detector geometry, called ``align_detector``.
+CrystFEL includes a tool for refining the detector geometry.
 This tool looks for small alterations to the geometry which improve the average fit between observed and calculated peak locations, for all patterns, while taking into account that changing the detector position will also change the orientation reported by the indexing procedure.
 The topic of detector geometry refinement is deep and complex, but only a basic application is needed here.

 Click  **Refine detector geometry** in the bar at the left of the CrystFEL GUI.
 You will be presented with a dialogue box to choose the filename for the new,